py3dtiles/py3dtiles/docs/install.rst

   $ pip install laspy[laszip]

-If you don't need waveform support, lazrs is also a good option.
+If you don't need waveform support, [laz-rs](https://github.com/laz-rs/laz-rs) is also a good option.

 From docker
 ~~~~~~~~~~~~